Maryland Labor Laws Guide

 Background check laws

-Maryland is among many US states that follow the Ban the Box legislation.
+Maryland is among the many US states that follow the Ban the Box legislation.

-According to this law, an employer is not allowed to ask about or look into an applicant's criminal history until their first in-person interview.
+According to this law, an employer is not allowed to ask about or investigate an applicant’s criminal history until the first in-person interview.

-The law applies to any business with 15 or more employees and for any type of employment (seasonal, contractual, temporary), not just full-time employment.
+The law applies to any business with 15 or more employees and to any type of employment (seasonal, contractual, temporary), not just full-time employment.

 Employer use of social media regulations